-ARPA-E has developed a template for Intellectual Property Management Plans (http://arpa-e.energy.gov/?q=arpa-e-site-page/award-guidance-sbir-sttr) so as to facilitate and expedite negotiations between Project Team members.
+ARPA-E has developed a template for Intellectual Property Management Plans (https://arpa-e.energy.gov/?q=site-page/project-management-reporting-requirements) so as to facilitate and expedite negotiations between Project Team members.
 ARPA-E does not mandate the use of this template.
 ARPA-E and DOE do not make any warranty (express or implied) or assume any liability or responsibility for the accuracy, completeness, or usefulness of the template.
 ARPA-E and DOE strongly encourage Project Teams to consult independent legal counsel before using the template.

 Awardees are also required, post-award, to submit a Data Management Plan (DMP) that addresses how data generated in the course of the work performed under an ARPA-E award will be preserved and, as appropriate, shared publicly.
-At that time ARPA-E may negotiate with the Prime Recipient a mutually agreeable list of data that may be released to the public and not be treated as SBIR/STTR data.
 The Prime Recipient must submit a completed and signed DMP - as part of the Team's Intellectual Property Management Plan - to ARPA-E within six weeks of the effective date of the ARPA-E funding agreement.

-6. U.S. MANUFACTURING REQUIREMENT
+8. U.S. MANUFACTURING REQUIREMENT

-As part of its Full Application, each applicant is required to submit a U.S. Manufacturing Plan that includes the following U.S. Manufacturing Requirements.
-For more information on the required U.S Manufacturing Plan, see Section IV.D.9 above.
+As part of its Full Application, each applicant is required to submit a U.S. Manufacturing that includes the following U.S. Manufacturing Requirements.
+For more information on the required U.S Manufacturing Plan, see Section IV.D.7 above.